V. P. Duraisamy

-V. P. Duraisamy is an Indian politician of the Bharatiya Janata Party and a former member of Tamil Nadu Legislative Assembly.
+V. P. Duraisamy is an Indian politician of the Bharatiya Janata Party and a former member of the Tamil Nadu Legislative Assembly.

 Political career

 He served as the Deputy Speaker of the Tamil Nadu Legislative Assembly from 1989 to 1991 and 2006 to 2011.
-He was a member of Rajya Sabha from 1995 to 2001 and also chairman of many legislature committees.
-He was expelled from the post of Deputy general secretary of DMK on 21 May 2020 following which he joined BJP.
+He was a member of the Rajya Sabha from 1995 to 2001 and also chairman of many legislature committees.
+He was expelled from the post of Deputy general secretary of DMK on 21 May 2020, following which he joined BJP.

 Personal life

 Duraisamy is born to a Dalit family to Perumal.